Photobank - Fotolia

-People.
-This involves availability of staff/contractors, training needs of staff/contractors, duplication of critical skills so there can be a primary and at least one backup person, available documentation to be used by staff, and follow-up to ensure staff and contractor retention of knowledge.
+People: This involves availability of staff/contractors, training needs of staff/contractors, duplication of critical skills so there can be a primary and at least one backup person, available documentation to be used by staff, and follow-up to ensure staff and contractor retention of knowledge.

 This includes suitable heating, ventilation and air conditioning (HVAC) for IT systems; sufficient primary electrical power; suitable voice and data infrastructure; the distance of the alternate technology area from the primary site; provision for staffing at an alternate technology site; availability of failover (to a backup system) and failback (return to normal operations) technologies to facilitate recovery; support for legacy systems; and physical and information security capabilities at the alternate site.

-Data.
-Areas to look at include timely backup of critical data to a secure storage area in accordance with RTO/RPO requirements, method(s) of data storage (disk, tape, optical, etc), connectivity and bandwidth requirements to ensure all critical data can be backed up in accordance with RTO/RPO time scales, data protection capabilities at the alternate storage site, and availability of technical support from qualified third-party service providers.
+Data: Areas to look at include timely backup of critical data to a secure storage area in accordance with RTO/RPO requirements, method(s) of data storage (disk, tape, optical, etc), connectivity and bandwidth requirements to ensure all critical data can be backed up in accordance with RTO/RPO time scales, data protection capabilities at the alternate storage site, and availability of technical support from qualified third-party service providers.

-Key areas where alternate suppliers will be important include hardware (such as servers, racks, etc), power (such as batteries, universal power supplies, power protection, etc), networks (voice and data network services), repair and replacement of components, and multiple delivery firms (FedEx, UPS, etc).
+Key areas where alternate suppliers will be important include hardware (such as servers and racks), power (such as batteries, universal power supplies, and power protection), networks (voice and data network services), repair and replacement of components, and multiple delivery firms (such as FedEx and UPS).

-Policies and procedures.
-Define policies for IT disaster recovery and have them approved by senior management.
+Policies and procedures: Define policies for IT disaster recovery and have them approved by senior management.
 Then define step-by-step procedures to, for example, initiate data backup to secure alternate locations, relocate operations to an alternate space, recover systems and data at the alternate sites, and resume operations at either the original site or at a new location.

 Finally, be sure to obtain management sign-off for your strategies.
 Be prepared to demonstrate that your strategies align with the organisation’s business goals and business continuity strategies.

 Let’s take Table 1 and recast it into Table 2, seen below.
 Here we can see the critical system and associated threat, the response strategy and (new) response action steps, as well as the recovery strategy and (new) recovery action steps.
 This approach can help you quickly drill down and define high-level action steps.

 Table 2: Using strategies to create plan

-From Table 2 you can expand the high-level steps into more detailed step-by-step procedures, as you deem necessary.
+From Table 2, you can expand the high-level steps into more detailed step-by-step procedures as you deem necessary.
 Be sure they are linked in the proper sequence.